isomerpages/nparks-biodiversity/_obsolete-pages/Community Programmes and Activities.md

 This talk explores the remarkable biology, history, and ecological significance of these creatures.
-We will delve into the fascinating features of horseshoe crabs, including their unique anatomy, behaviour, and the important role they play in the marine ecosystem.
-Additionally, the talk will address the conservation challenges horseshoe crabs face, including the impact of overharvesting and habitat loss on their populations, and the measures being taken to protect them.
+We will delve into the fascinating features of horseshoe crabs, including their unique anatomy, behaviour, and the important role they play in the marine ecosystem.</p>
+<p></p>
+<p>Additionally, the talk will address the conservation challenges horseshoe
+crabs face, including the impact of overharvesting and habitat loss on their populations, and the measures being taken to protect them.
 By the end of the session, participants will gain a deep appreciation for these “living fossils”, their critical role in modern medicine, and the ongoing efforts to ensure their survival in the face of increasing environmental pressures.</p>
 <p></p>
 <p>Speaker: Mr Ng Yi Long, lecturer at Republic Polytechnic from the Diploma
 in Environmental and Marine Science.</p>